The Top 5 Misconceptions of Weight Lifting

 The top 5 misconceptions of strength training:

 1. Weight lifting is for men.
 The idea that the weight room is only for men is simply outdated.
 Statistics show that more and more women are adding weight training to their fitness routine.
 Why?
-Because they are realizing all the great health and fitness benefits that come with it!
+Because they are realizing all the great health & fitness benefits that come with it!
 Regular strength training helps you build muscle, burn fat, sculpt and shape your body.
 And if that's not enough, it's a key component of supporting healthy balance, coordination and posture too, which all translates to less risk of injury.

 2. You're going to bulk up.
 Statistically speaking, women are just not physiologically made to build muscle mass like men.
 In general, women have 15 to 20 times lower testosterone levels than men, therefore the chance of you getting "bulky" simply by adding weights to your fitness routine is highly unlikely.
 Instead, adding weight empowers your ability to create definition and an overall toned physique.
 Bottom line, if your goal is to "bulk up" you're looking at a specific style of training plan accompanied by a special diet and supplements to make it happen.

 3. Cardio burns more calories than strength training.
 Endless hours spent on the treadmill, stair master or elliptical may be good for heart health, but it won't help you drop pounds.
 Many women think they need to invest in hours of cardio in order to shed fat before they add weights to their routine.
 But in fact, strength training will help you achieve your weight loss goal faster (when combined with balanced eating) by building muscle, and the more muscle you have the more calories you burn, all day long, even at rest!
 Studies show that women who regularly do some kind of strength training activity will burn nearly 50% more calories than their cardio queen counterparts.
 That translates to about an extra 100 calories expended per day - even when the body is at rest!